shammy8/fresh/README.md

 - [ ] Styling
   - [ ] Add animations for adding removing items in both tabs
   - [ ] Change the logo in the Chrome tab
-  - [ ] Change the styling of the app
+  - [x] Change the styling of the app
-  - [ ] Some styling are repeated, can refactor eg expansion panel button container
+  - [ ] Some styling are repeated, can refactor eg expansion panel
   - [x] Create custom logos for the app, use it in the manifest.webmanifest
   - [x] Handle overflow of homes
 - [ ] Scrolling / pagination / searching